-- (1) Incorporate a renewable energy project: - within the Tenth Avenue Marine Terminal; - within the San Diego Unified Port District's jurisdiction; or - adjacent to the San Diego Unified Port District's jurisdiction; or - (2) Other verifiable actions or activities on Tidelands such as electrification of equipment including vehicles and trucks, financial contribution to a future local or District GHG emission reduction program on Tidelands (locally approved equivalent program), or similar activities or actions that reduce operational GHG emissions; or - (3) Purchase California Air Resource Board (CARB) verified GHG emission offsets.
+- 1. Incorporate a renewable energy project: - within the Tenth Avenue Marine Terminal; - within the San Diego Unified Port District's jurisdiction; or - adjacent to the San Diego Unified Port District's jurisdiction; or - 2.
+Undertake other verifiable actions or activities on Tidelands, approved by the District, such as electrification of equipment including vehicles and trucks, financial contribution to a future local or District GHG emission reduction program on Tidelands (locally approved equivalent program), or similar activities or actions that reduce operational GHG emissions; or - 3.
+Purchase GHG emission offset credits which 1) are real, additional, permanent, quantifiable, verifiable, and enforceable as specified in California Health and Safety Code § 38562(d)(1) and (2) and as these terms are further defined in California Code of Regulations, Title 17, § 95802 (see below); 2) use a protocol consistent with or as stringent as California Air Resources Board (CARB) protocol requirements under California Code of Regulations, Title 17, § 95972(a); and 3) are issued by a CARB-approved offset registry.3 For offset credits from projects outside California, Mitsubishi Cement Corporation must demonstrate in writing to the satisfaction of the District that the offset project meets requirements equivalent to or stricter than California's laws and regulations for ensuring the validity of offset credits.